insolar/docs/docs/source/index.rst

     +++

-    On the MainNet, swap your INS tokens for XNS coins
+    On the MainNet, swap your INS tokens for XNS coins native to MainNet

     ---